webriq/webriq-gatsby-webriq-cms-starter-template/posts/glue-of-the-jam-stack.md

 what technology it uses.

 # WebriQ - JAM Stack GLUE
 At WebriQ, we have been developing and deploying JAM Stack websites for over two years now.
-With a [dedicated APP](http://app.webriq.com), we have been able to build, develop, update and manage hundreds of sites.
+With a [dedicated APP](http://app.webriq.com), we have been able to build, develop, update and manage hunderds of sites.
 In this model we are using a Static Site Generator to develop the site, a GIT based CMS system to update the content and a Github repository to store all HTML, CSS and Javascript files.
 GIT files are pushed to a CDN network.
 Whereas this model does fit well for most smaller projects, it has it's shortfalls when it comes to larger projects or projects with a need for frequent content updates and updates made by a variety of users, content writers and third party contributions